Writing and Video Portfolio

 My documentation and video toolkit has spanned several different software titles over the years:

-- Developer Tools: VS Code | BBEdit | Postman | Chrome Developer Tools
+• Developer Tools: VS Code | BBEdit | Postman | Chrome Developer Tools

-- Work OS: Apple iPadOS and macOS (preferred) | Windows 10/11 and ChromeOS (experienced)
+• Work OS: Apple iPadOS and macOS (preferred) | Windows 10/11 and ChromeOS (experienced)

 This site uses the following technologies: Cloudflare (Websites, Analytics, Pages), Github, Hugo, Markdown, and the Hugo Clarity theme.

-Note that some of the content below was written by me but owned by another organization and may be removed at any point in time.
+Note that some of the content below was written by me but owned by another organization, and may be removed at any point in time.
 Additionally, much of the content I created at VMware has been removed due to the Broadcom/KKR transition.

-Hands-On Lab | Getting Started with Digital Workspace | I designed and authored this lab's Apple iOS (Module 2) and macOS (Module 3) sections.
-These modules are aimed at customers and prospects new to Workspace ONE and unified endpoint management concepts.
-In addition to the initial source, I maintained these modules every 6 months as we updated the backing SaaS environment to adopt new features.
-Most of this content was authored based on my expertise, though I reviewed it with product managers for final sign-off. |
+Hands-On Lab Getting Started with Digital Workspace Prospects and Customers new to Workspace ONE needed to quickly onboard with the unified endpoint mananagement (UEM) skills necessary to manage end-user devices.
+I designed and authored this lab's Apple iOS (Module 2) and macOS (Module 3) sections.
+In addition to the initial source, I maintained these modules every 6 months as the backing SaaS environment adopted new features.

-Tutorial | Managing iOS Updates | I authored this tutorial to clarify the configuration process and expected behaviors for a feature (iOS Update Management) across multiple versions of iOS.
-The idea for this document was sourced from a Product Manager, but the content was based on my testing and authored in ScreenSteps. |
+Tutorial Managing iOS Updates A number of customers were confused by the expected behavior when applying iOS Updates.
+I authored this tutorial to clarify the configuration process and expected behaviors for a Workspace ONE UEM feature (iOS Update Management) across multiple versions of iOS.

-Glossary | Mapping concepts from Munki to Workspace ONE UEM | At the time I authored this page, I was receiving numerous questions about a recently-released integration between Workspace ONE UEM and Munki.
+Glossary Mapping concepts from Munki to Workspace ONE UEM I was receiving numerous questions from the macOS community about a recently-released integration between Workspace ONE UEM and Munki.
+This content didn't fit the content strategy within our technical marketing site, but I knew it would be valuable to the macOS community.
 This glossary page linked the Workspace ONE equivalents to the Munki terminology many of the macOS community knew.
-I wrote this on my blog (using Markdown, Hugo, and VS Code) to benefit the macOS admin community. |

-Best Practices | Best Practices for Apple Admins in Workspace ONE UEM | I wrote this best practices document after reading a blog article about the loss of a system administrator.
-The point of this guide was to show prospective Apple Administrators how to set their environments up for survivability of the unexpected (layoffs, catastrophic accidents, etc).
-The toolset for this is also Markdown, Hugo, and VS Code. |
+Best Practices Best Practices for Apple Admins in Workspace ONE UEM After reading a blog article about the loss of a system administrator, I realized that very little had been documented about survivability of Apple device management.
+This guide shows prospective Apple Administrators how to set their environments up for survivability of the unexpected (layoffs, catastrophic accident, etc).

 For additional reference, I've included links to some additional documents that I've authored and/or contributed below: